benjamin-wright/rust-book/README.md

 # Rust Book Examples

-A playground environment for examples from the rust book / general experimentation without installing the rust toolchain on your local machine
+A playground environment for examples from the rust book / general experimentation without installing the rust toolchain on your local machine.

 ## Requirements